edgelesssys/constellation/docs/docs/getting-started/install.md

 **Testing**

-- If you are running from within a Google VM, and the VM is allowed to access the necessary APIs, no further configuration is needed.
+If you are running from within VM on GCP, and the VM is allowed to access the necessary APIs, no further configuration is needed.

-- If you are using the [Google Cloud Shell](https://cloud.google.com/shell), make sure your [session is authorized](https://cloud.google.com/shell/docs/auth).
+If you are using the [Google Cloud Shell](https://cloud.google.com/shell), make sure your [session is authorized](https://cloud.google.com/shell/docs/auth).
 For example, execute `gsutil` and accept the authorization prompt.

 **Production**

-For production clusters, use one of the following options on a trusted machine:
+For production, use one of the following options on a trusted machine:

 - Use the [`gcloud` CLI](https://cloud.google.com/sdk/gcloud)